 The rapid find and replace feature was super helpful in converting

-Find and Replace is a timing-saving place name feature only available on RootsMagic.
+Find and Replace is a timing-saving place name feature that is only available on RootsMagic.

 Update Place Names While Working

-While typing in new place names into your database, another helpful feature involves being able to update place names as you work without having to go to the place name list.
+Another helpful feature is the ability to update place names as you work without having to go to the place name list while typing in new place names into your database.

 Family Tree Maker has this feature, whereas RootsMagic does not.

-While cleaning up thousands of place names in my family tree, I looked at a profile in Family Tree Maker and notice inconsistent locations.
+While cleaning up thousands of place names in my family tree, I looked at a profile in Family Tree Maker and noticed inconsistent locations.

 I could edit the place name on the specific relative's profile.
 Then Family Tree Maker would ask, "Do you want to change only this instance or all instances of that previous place name at the same time?"

 Family Tree Maker rocks with this feature.
 I used it often to ensure each profile had a consistent flow for individual profiles.
-And this helped me improve place names while actively researching rather than taking time to clean up place names.
+This helped me improve place names while actively researching rather than taking time to clean up place names.

-Which Program is Most Efficient in Cleaning Up Places?
+Family Tree Maker vs RootsMagic- Which is Most Efficient in Cleaning Up Places?

-The answer depends on your goals, your standards, and what you are trying to achieve.
+The answer depends on your goals, standards, and what you try to achieve.

 If you are only working with Ancestry, then use Family Tree Maker.
-For one, their place cleaning tool is great, you can continuously update places while you work, and you can sync your changes to Ancestry without further effort.
+Their place cleaning tool is great; you can continuously update places while you work and sync your changes to Ancestry without further effort.

-If you plan on sharing your family tree between FamilySearch and Ancestry, neither program handles the process effectively on its own.
+If you plan to share your family tree between FamilySearch and Ancestry, neither program effectively handles the process on its own.

 1. Use Family Tree Maker Unrecognized Place Names

-• Do not do DEEP corrections that would be best handled by RootsMagic Find & Replace feature.
+Do not do DEEP corrections that would be best handled by the RootsMagic Find & Replace feature.

 2. Sync Family Tree Maker to Ancestry